ballerina-platform/ballerina-dev-website/swan-lake/learn/using-the-cli-tools.md

 <table class="cComandTable">
 <tr>
 <td class="cCommand">new</td>
 <td class="cDescription">Create a Ballerina project.
-For more information, see <a href="/swan-lake/learn/how-to-structure-ballerina-code">How to Structure Ballerina Code</a>.
+For more information, see <a href="/swan-lake/learn/structuring-ballerina-code">Structuring Ballerina Code</a>.
 </td>
 </tr>
 <tr>
 <td class="cCommand">add</td>
 <td class="cDescription">Create a new Ballerina module in a project.
-For more information, see <a href="/swan-lake/learn/how-to-structure-ballerina-code">How to Structure Ballerina Code</a>.
+For more information, see <a href="/swan-lake/learn/structuring-ballerina-code">Structuring Ballerina Code</a>.
 </td>
 </tr>
 </table>